pchristensenB/box-salesforce-uielements-demo/README.md

 Windows: python parse_box_config.py /path/to/your/config/json/file

-(if you don't have 'openssl' installed you can check this article https://stackoverflow.com/questions/50625283/how-to-install-openssl-in-windows-10)
+(if you don't have 'openssl' installed you will get an error about the system not being able to find a file or program.
+You can check this article https://stackoverflow.com/questions/50625283/how-to-install-openssl-in-windows-10)

 This should output a correctly formatted private key in a file 'sfdc_box_config.json' in the scripts directory